MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 Most export option support both types of environments.
 Exporting segments to various target systems has specific requirements.
 Generally speaking, a segment member, the customer profile, contains contact information.
 While this is usually the case for segments built on individual consumers (B-to-C), it's not necessarily the case for segments based on business accounts (B-to-B).

 **Segment exports environments for business accounts (B-to-B)**
-- Segments in the context of environments for business accounts are built on the *account* entity.
+- Segments in the context of environments for business accounts are built on the *account* entity or the *contact* entity.
 To export account segments as is, the target system needs to support pure account segments.
 This is the case for [LinkedIn](export-linkedin-ads.md) when you choose the **company** option while defining the export.
 - All other target systems require fields from the contact entity.
-To ensure account segments can retrieve data from related contacts, your segment definition needs to project attributes of the contact entity.
-Learn more about how to [configure segments and project attributes](segment-builder.md).
+- With two segment types (contacts and accounts), Customer Insights automatically identifies which type of segments are eligible for export based on the target system.
+For example, for a contact-focused target system like Mailchimp, Customer Insights only allows you to choose contact segments to export.

 **Segment exports in environments for individual consumers (B-to-C)**
 - Segments in the context of environments for individual customers are built on the *unified customer profile* entity.
 Every segment that meets the requirements of the target systems (for example, an email address) can get exported.